mighty-gerbils/gerbil/doc/guide.md

 dependencies without linking and initializing the expander, resulting in significantly faster load times compared to wrapper scripts.

-Note that the module is still compiled as a dynamic loadable module and must be available in the gerbil library path for the executable to work.
+Note that by default, the executable is linked dynamically: the module is still compiled as a dynamic loadable module and must be available in the gerbil library path for the executable to work.